saiteja-2811/mgmt590-lec2/README.md

 - E - Building and running the API locally

+- F - Run Test Cases to test the application

 ## A - Question Answering using Hugging Face Transformers
 These are NLP models used to answer the questions when given a context to the question.
 A default model "distilbert-base-uncased-distilled-squad" has been used to answer questions.
 But you can use the "POST" method with "models" handler to input a model type.